arobson/consequent/docs/concepts.md

 __The Importance of Isolation__

 The expectation in this approach is that actors' command messages will be processed in isolation at both a machine and process level.
 No two command messages for an actor should be processed at the same time in an environment.
 Allowing multiple commands to be processed in parallel is the same as creating a network partitions.

+#### Actor Identity

+The type metadata allows your model to specify one or more fields that provide a friendly unique identifier for the actor that you will send commands to and request state by so that you do not need to know the flake id for the instance.
+This is to prevent any possible situation where this identifier may change needing to update every place in the system where the friendly id was used since it is only used to look up the instance and not used as the true record id.
+This is also done because most storage systems will perform better against consistently increasing values vs. random values (which human friendly identifiers almost always are).
+It is also done in the event that multiple fields are desired to identify an instance in which case storing these as a clustered index that's only purpose is used for lookup prevents this kind of identity from propagating through the system into things like event and search storage.

+#### Aggregating Events From Related Types

+A major advantage of eventsourcing (and consequent) is the ability to construct new view models which answer specific questions by aggregating the events produced by multiple types.
+In order to do this the model only needs to have enough metadata to derive which events from each target type effectively belong to it. (more specifics are available in the [actor models document](/docs/actor-models.md))

 #### A Note About Functional Purity And State Mutation